ublue-os/forge/docs/gui.md

 ### Home

 Currently nothing to see here.
 The goal is to display some general information here.
-Link to documentation and important news etc.
+Links to documentation and important news etc.

 ### Ansible

-Here you can load your forge configuration file from the data store, clone a project and build the container image.
+Here you can load your forge [configuration](./index.md#configuration) file from the data store, clone projects and build container images.
 The buttons should be self explanatory.
 The "Deploy VM" button is currently a mock-up, sorry :wink: we are [working](https://github.com/ublue-os/forge/issues/35) on it.